char0n/vladimirgorej.com/_posts/2017-02-05-function-currying-with-default-params-in-javascript.md

 ## What is currying?

-To borrow a phrase from Vasily Vasinov's article: "Currying is the process of decomposing a function of multiple arguments into a chained sequence of functions of one argument."
+To borrow a phrase from <a href="http://www.vasinov.com/blog/on-currying-and-partial-function-application/" target="_blank" rel="noopener noreferrer">Vasily Vasinov's article</a>: "Currying is the process of decomposing a function of multiple arguments into a chained sequence of functions of one argument."
-There are various implementations of currying, but I prefer the ones from lodash or ramda.
+There are various implementations of currying, but I prefer the ones from <a href="http://lodash.com/" target="_blank" rel="noopener noreferrer">lodash</a> or <a href="http://ramdajs.com/" target="_blank" rel="noopener noreferrer">ramda</a>.
 I use them alternately, and they seem to have an identical implementation.
 Let's see some code now.

 {% highlight javascript linenos %}
 const { curry } = require('lodash/fp');